Nkaka23dev/employee-api/README.md

 - You can start by improving already implemented features:
   1. ✅Repostory pattern(creating interfaces and separating database and business logic)
   2. ✅Code clean-up
-  4. Data seeding for at least two users to begin with and document the it in README file
+  4. ✅Data seeding for at least two users to begin with and document the README file
-  5. Protect employee endpoints and update tests
+  5. ✅Protect employee endpoints and update tests
   6. Users can have roles and roles determine what users can do in the app
   7. Add Validation throughout
 using **AutoMapper** in the **EmployeeController**